Ways to Reflect: Journaling For Support & Joy

 When we feel stressed, or stuck in the minds negativity bias, how can journaling help?

-2. Can you allow yourself to surrender and bear witness to the Ego’s excellent marketing department – selling judgement, criticism, regrets and missed opportunities?
+2. Tune in.
+Close your eyes or soften your gaze.
+Allow yourself to surrender and bear witness to the Ego’s excellent marketing department that sells judgement, criticism, regrets and missed opportunities?
 Has it hooked you?
-Can you decide to stop buying and release it?
+Can you decide to name it, take your power back and release it?
 Can you allow the negativity bias to dissipate like a cloud or steam off a tea cup?

-In meditation and journaling, we practice releasing the negativity bias and allowing our beingness – creativity, truth, and love – to lead the way.
+In meditation and journaling, we learn to release the negativity bias and allowing our beingness, creativity, truth, and love to lead the way.

 Is this helpful?
 Leave a comment below.